Why we need training to challenge far-right extremism?

 • Recognise worrying signs and behaviours

-• Increase your confidence engaging with young people who may have racist or hateful views and/or are at risk of engaging with far-right extremism
+• Increase your confidence in engaging with young people and adults who may have racist or hateful views and/or are at risk of engaging with far-right extremism

 • Build connections with other people concerned about the rise of far-right extremism